 David Seidl is the Senior Director for Campus Technology Services at the University of Notre Dame.
-As the Senior Director for CTS, David is responsible for central platform and operating system support, database administration and services, identity and access management, application services, document management, video conferencing and digital signage.
+As the Senior Director for CTS, David is responsible for central platform and operating system support, virtualization, database administration and services, identity and access management, application services, enterprise content management and document management, labs, lecterns, and printing services as well as video conferencing and digital signage.

 During his 20+ year IT career, he has served in a variety of technical and information security roles including leading Notre Dame's information security team as Notre Dame's Director of Information Security.
-He currently teaches a popular course on networking and security for Notre Dame's Mendoza College of Business, and has written books on security certification and cyberwarfare.
+He previously taught a popular course on networking and security for Notre Dame's Mendoza College of Business, and has written books on security certification and cyberwarfare.

 David holds a bachelor's degree in Communication Technology and a masters degree in Information Security from Eastern Michigan University, as well as CISSP, GPEN, and GCIH certifications.

 IT organization leaders have a great opportunity to test potential new leaders and to benefit the organization while doing so.
 That opportunity is the role of team lead.